Low blood sugar is a condition that occurs when the body's blood sugar (glucose) decreases and is too low.

 Exams and Tests

-If you check your blood sugar at home, the reading will be lower than 70 mg/dL on your glucose monitor.
+When you have low blood sugar, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.

-At the hospital, you will likely have blood samples taken from your vein to:
+If you're admitted to the hospital, you'll likely have blood samples taken from your vein to:

 - Measure your blood sugar level